This low carb rhubarb crumble is a lovely dessert that will finish your meal off perfectly. Sugar free and gluten free recipe.

 - Preheat the oven to 375F.

-- Make the crumble topping by rubbing together the remaining ingredients until they are the size of large breadcrumbs.
+Meanwhile, make the crumble topping by rubbing together the remaining ingredients until they are the size of large breadcrumbs.

-5g net carbs per serving
+4g net carbs per serving (quarter of whole recipe)

 Check out my Low Carb Family Favorites Ebook!